purekid/mongodm/README.md

 	foreach($users as $user) { }

-Determine a record exists in the set by numeric index
+Determine a record exists in the collection by numeric index

 	$users->has(0)

-Determine a record exists in the set by MongoID
+Determine a record exists in the collection by MongoID

 	$users->has('518c6a242d12d3db0c000007')